Summary

 - Demonstrate high academic achievement as shown by official academic transcript, academic reference forms, and other supporting documentation.

-- Receive written confirmation from at least one professor who is willing to supervise their research and thesis.
+- Have written confirmation from at least one faculty member willing to supervise your research and thesis.

-We recommend that candidates contact potential thesis supervisors as soon as possible.
+We recommend that you contact potential thesis supervisors as soon as possible.

 - Provide a statement of interest and curriculum vitae.

-- Arrange for two academic reference forms to be completed on your behalf.
+- Arrange for two academic reference forms to be completed and submitted to support your application.

 Language Requirements